carpentries-incubator/geospatial-python/episodes/01-intro-raster-data.md

 ## Introduction

-This episode introduces the two primary type of data models that are used to digitally represent the earth surface: raster and vector.
+This episode introduces the two primary types of data models that are used to digitally represent the earth's surface: raster and vector.
 After briefly introducing these data models, this episode focuses on the raster representation, describing some major features and types of raster data.
-This workshop will focus on how to work with both raster and vector data sets, therefore it is essential that we understand the basic structures of these types of data and the types of phenemena that they can represent.
+This workshop will focus on how to work with both raster and vector data sets, therefore it is essential that we understand the basic structures of these types of data and the types of phenomena that they can represent.

 ## Data Structures: Raster and Vector

-The two primary data models that are used to represent the earth surface digitally are the raster and vector.
-**Raster data** are stored as a grid of values which are rendered on the map as pixels - also known as cells - where each pixel - or cell - represents a value of the earth surface.
-Examples of raster data are sattelite images or aerial photographs.
-Data stored according to the **vector data** model are represented by points, lines or polygons.
-Examples of vector representation are points of interest, buildings -often represented as a building footprints- or roads.
+The two primary data models that are used to represent the earth's surface digitally are the raster and vector. **Raster data** are stored as a grid of values which are rendered on the map as pixels—also known as cells—where each pixel—or cell—represents a value of the earth's surface.
+Examples of raster data are satellite images or aerial photographs.
+Data stored according to the **vector data** model are represented by points, lines, or polygons.
+Examples of vector representation are points of interest, buildings—often represented as building footprints—or roads.

 Representing phenomena as vector data allows you to add attribute information to them.
-For instance, a polygon of a house can contain multiple attributes containing information about the address like the streetname, zipcode, city and number.
-More explations about Vector data will be discussed in [the next episode](02-intro-vector-data.md).
+For instance, a polygon of a house can contain multiple attributes containing information about the address like the street name, zip code, city, and number.
+More explanations about vector data will be discussed in the [next episode](02-intro-vector-data.md).

-When working with spatial information you will experience that many phenomena can be represented as vector data and raster data.
-A house for instance can be represented by a set of cells in a raster having all the same value or by a polygon as vector containing attribute information (figure 1).
-It depends on the purpose for which the data is collected and intended to be used which datamodel it is stored in.
-But as a rule of thumb you can apply that dicrete phenomena like buildings, roads, trees, signs are represeted as vector data, whereas continuous phenomena like temperature, windspeed, elevation are represented as raster data.
-Yet, one of the things spatial data analysist often have to do it to tranform data from vector data to raster or the other way around.
+When working with spatial information, you will experience that many phenomena can be represented as vector data and raster data.
+A house, for instance, can be represented by a set of cells in a raster having all the same value or by a polygon as vector containing attribute information (figure 1).
+It depends on the purpose for which the data is collected and intended to be used which data model it is stored in.
+But as a rule of thumb, you can apply that discrete phenomena like buildings, roads, trees, signs are represented as vector data, whereas continuous phenomena like temperature, wind speed, elevation are represented as raster data.
+Yet, one of the things a spatial data analyst often has to do is to transform data from vector to raster or the other way around.
 Keep in mind that this can cause problems in the data quality.

 ### Raster Data

-Raster data is any pixelated (or gridded) data where each pixel has a value and is associated with a specific geographic location.
-The value of a pixel can be continuous (e.g. elevation, temperature) or categorical (e.g. land-use type).
+Raster data are any pixelated (or gridded) data where each pixel has a value and is associated with a specific geographic location.
+The value of a pixel can be continuous (e.g., elevation, temperature) or categorical (e.g., land-use type).
 If this sounds familiar, it is because this data structure is very common: it's how we represent any digital image.
 A geospatial raster is only different from a digital photo in that it is accompanied by spatial information that connects the data to a particular location.
 This includes the raster's extent and cell size, the number of rows and columns, and its Coordinate Reference System (CRS), which will be explained in [episode 3](03-crs.md) of this workshop.

 ![Raster Concept (Source: National Ecological Observatory Network (NEON))](fig/E01/raster_concept.png){alt="raster concept"}